 As a university faculty member she has published numerous journal articles and book chapters on homelessness, health and human rights.
 Her literary non-fiction essays have appeared in the The Sun, Oberlin Alumni Magazine, Silk RoadUniversity of Iowa’s Examined Life, and Johns Hopkins Public Health Magazine, Pulse magazine and Intima: A Journal of Narrative Medicine.
 She received the Zola Prize in the 2010 Pacific Northwest Writer’s Association Literary Contest for an essay entitled “Gone South,” published in Silk Road (Winter/Spring, 2011).
 An excerpt/reprint of “Gone South” was published in the University of Iowa‘s The Daily Palette.
-She has completed a book manuscript entitled Soul Stories: Health and Healing Through Homelessness, a narrative nonfiction account of her work as a nurse practitioner providing health care for homeless people while navigating her own passage through homelessness.
+She is completing a book manuscript entitled Soul Stories: Health and Healing Through Homelessness, a narrative nonfiction account of her work as a nurse practitioner providing health care for homeless people while navigating her own passage through homelessness.
 The companion digital Soul Stories project is described here.
-An essay “Next of Kin” based on a chapter from Catching Homelessness is included in Creative Nonfiction’s anthology I Wasn’t Strong Like This When I Started Out: True Stories of Becoming a Nurse (Lee Gutkind editor; In Fact Press, 2013).
+An essay “Next of Kin” based on a chapter from Soul Story is included in Creative Nonfiction’s anthology I Wasn’t Strong Like This When I Started Out: True Stories of Becoming a Nurse (Lee Gutkind editor; In Fact Press, 2013).
 Contributing to scholarship on urban studies, health policy, and narrative medicine, Soul Stories seeks to deepen our understanding of poverty and homelessness, our healthcare safety net, the rhetoric of medicine, and ways in which we can humanize health care.
 She has received a Hedgebrook writing residency for 2014.